The best mesh Wi-Fi routers 2024 from our comprehensive testing

 2. Linksys Atlas Pro 6: Best mesh system for combined speed and value

 Fast mesh systems usually come with a steep price tag, but the Linksys Atlas Pro 6 balances performance against price better than most.
-It’s just under £400 for a three-station pack, with support for Wi-Fi 6 and rated speeds of 600Mbits/sec over 2.4GHz networks and 4.8Gbits/sec over 5GHz.
+It’s around £400 for a three-station pack, with support for Wi-Fi 6 and rated speeds of 600Mbits/sec over 2.4GHz networks and 4.8Gbits/sec over 5GHz.

 The catch is that this is only a dual-band system, so there’s no dedicated backhaul link for network traffic between nodes.
 However, this didn’t hold the Atlas Pro 6 back in our speed tests.
 At the time we published our review, it placed third for overall download rates of all the systems we’ve tested, only lagging behind products costing significantly more.